toolness/jess-portfolio/README.md

 * `static/` contains all the static assets for the site--e.g., JS, CSS, images, and so forth.

+* `static/project/` contains static files relevant to a specific project, e.g. its featured image and any associated pictures that are shown on its detail page.

 * `static/vendor/` contains static files that are provided by third-party sources.